nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ```

 #### Example
-Here's a more complex example to give you on idea how dependencies are calculated:
+Here's a more complex example to give you an idea how dependencies are calculated:

 [image.gridpaper]
   small: /img/libraries.png
   large: /img/libraries-big.png

-### Front page
+### Frontpage
-All scripts, styles, and components in the root level are dependencies for the front page and all other root level pages so they are not propageated onwards for the application directories.
+All scripts, styles, and components in the root level are dependencies for the front page and all other root level pages so they are not propagated onwards for the application directories.

 You may want to clean up the root directory from front page assets by placing them into some folder, like "home" and assigning the application directory in the frontmatter area of the front page: